How to Set Up OpenClaw on a Hetzner VPS — Complete Guide (2026)

 Here's what this setup actually costs per month:

-The Anthropic API cost depends entirely on how much you use it.
-Light usage (a few chats a day) might be $5/month.
-Heavy usage with code generation and long conversations could be $30+.
-You can monitor your usage with openclaw status.
+The API cost depends on your provider and usage.
+Light usage (a few chats a day) with Gemini Flash might be $2/month.
+Heavy usage with Claude Opus could be $50+.
+You can mix models — use a cheap model as default and switch to a powerful one for complex tasks.
+Monitor usage with openclaw status.

 Troubleshooting